Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Experimental Setting

 \section{Experimental Setting}

-We use BERT-based classifiers to predict CS effectiveness scores across the six dimensions, relying on \texttt{bert-base-uncased} \cite{bert} trained on the combined dataset of 4,214 HS/CS pairs, and cross-dataset evaluations.
+In this section, we describe the model configurations used in our experiments.
+The goal is to predict CS effectiveness scores across six dimensions.
+We use BERT classifiers based on \texttt{bert-base-uncased} \cite{bert} to predict the effectiveness scores for a given counter-speech response.
+In all configurations, the \texttt{max\_length} is set to 128.
+The \texttt{batch\_size} is 16, and the \texttt{learning\_rate} is 2e-5.
+We run the experiments using five different seeds (0, 1, 2, 3, 42), and we average the results.
+To perform the experiments, we concatenate both CONAN and Twitter datasets, and then we randomly split it into train, validation, and test subsets, with a percentage of 70-10-20.
+We also perform cross-validation, by using a single dataset for training and validation, and the other for testing.
+The experiments were run on one A100 GPU.

 We use BERT as the sole model to focus on improving it through our framework.
-By not comparing across different architectures, we isolate the effect of our multi-task and dependency modeling, ensuring that observed gains result from our contributions.
-We assess the following configurations (Appendix \ref{app:exp_set} for details):
+By not comparing across different architectures, we isolate the effect of our proposed models, ensuring that observed gains result from our contributions, rather than differences between model architectures.